 25. Tiger sharks are so quick, once it secures is prey it will finish it within minutes.

-26. A tiger sharks tooth is uniquely shaped like the sail of a boat, they are very large and notched with saw-like edges.
+26. Tiger shark teeth facts.
+A tiger sharks tooth is uniquely shaped like the sail of a boat, they are very large and notched with saw-like edges.

-27. A tiger shark’s teeth are so strong they can cut through the shell of a sea turtle or a clam.
+27. Their teeth are so strong they can cut through the shell of a sea turtle or a clam.

 28. If one of their teeth break, they simply grow a new one the next day.